 Once seedlings appear and have the first small leaves add a small amount of liquid fertiliser to the water sprayer.
 I suggest kelp, seaweed solution, worm juice, comfrey or compost tea, but only a very weak mixture.

 Spray the leaves and growing mix daily with this mixture to help the plants to grow strong and ready for transplanting into the garden.

-The seedling will be ready for transplanting when it has about 6 or more leaves or when the seedling is looking strong and healthy.
+TIP - The seedlings (baby plants) will be ready for planting into your garden or a larger pot when they have 6 or more leaves or when strong and healthy looking.

 © cath manuel 2012